asang/smaran/README.md

 # Smaran: RoR based secure personal information management system
-Smaran is a [Ruby On Rails](http://rubyonrails.org) web based Personal Information Management (aka Account Management) system.
+Smaran is a [Ruby On Rails](http://rubyonrails.org) Ruby On Rails based secure password and personal information management system (aka Account Management) system.
 Password, Url, Comments and other critical information in encrypted form inside the database.
 It also supports following  addition features

 * Accounts can be assigned `labels` (similar to gmail labels) - which allows you to classify them in one or more groups
 * Account editing supports `redo/undo` functionality
 * PDF, csv and excel export (single account, all account or all accounts belonging to a label) is supported
-*

 ### Pre-requisites